Probing the magnetic field strength dependence of the Chiral Magnetic Effect: Introduction

 The search for the discovery of the CME intensified after Voloshin in Ref.~\cite{Voloshin:2004vk} proposed a sensitive experimental observable that relies on measuring two-particle azimuthal correlations relative to the reaction plane ($\Psi_{\mathrm{RP}}$), the plane defined by the impact parameter and the beam axis, according to

 where $\alpha$ and $\beta$ indicate particles with the same or opposite charge.
-This expression can probe the first coefficient $a_1$ which quantifies the magnitude of the CME signal and more specifically it is proportional to correlations between the leading terms for different charge combinations $\langle a_{1,\alpha} a_{1,\beta} \rangle$.
+This expression can probe the first coefficient $a_1$\footnote{A way to probe the CME is by introducing coefficients $a_{n}$ in the Fourier series frequently used in studies of azimuthal anisotropy~\cite{Voloshin:1994mz}.
+This leads to the expression $\frac{dN}{d\varphi} \approx 1 + 2\sum_{n} \Big[v_n \cos[n(\varphi - \Psi_n)] + a_n \sin[n(\varphi - \Psi_n)]\Big]$, where $N$ is the number of particles, $\varphi$ is the azimuthal angle of the particle and $v_n$ are the corresponding flow coefficients ($v_1$: directed flow, $v_2$: elliptic flow, $v_3$: triangular flow etc.).
+The n-th order symmetry plane of the system, $\Psi_n$, is introduced to take into account that the overlap region of the colliding nuclei exhibits an irregularshape~\cite{Manly:2005zy,Bhalerao:2006tp,Alver:2008zza,Alver:2010gr,Alver:2010dn}. } which quantifies the magnitude of the CME signal and more specifically it is proportional to correlations between the leading terms for different charge combinations $\langle a_{1,\alpha} a_{1,\beta} \rangle$.
 In parallel, one can also measure the two particle correlator that has no dependence on the reaction plane, of the form

 This correlator is still sensitive to the potential signal from $\langle a_{1,\alpha} a_{1,\beta} \rangle$ but is dominated by background contributions as discussed and demonstrated in Ref.~\cite{Christakoglou:2021nhe}.
+Consequently, the article does not focus on or presents the corresponding results.